Updated September 8, 2025

 Zurich is a major European hub for travellers with connections on multi-segment flights.
 If you’re a miles-and-points enthusiast and your preferred program is with one of the Star Alliance partners, you’re bound to pass through Zurich at some point.
 SWISS is a reputable airline within the Star Alliance, offering plenty of options for a Zurich layover.

-The suggestions above are but a small sample of what’s possible on a Zürich layover.
+The suggestions above on quick ways to make the most of a Zurich layover are but a small sample of what’s possible.

 If you found this post useful, please share it by selecting one or more social media buttons.
 Have you enjoyed a Zurich layover?
 If so, did you venture into the city centre?
 Please add your suggestions in the comments.
 Thank you.